Nottingham-CTU/Custom-Record-Naming/README.md

 make it the correct length.
 This applies only to the record number portion of the record name, adding the DAG name, prefix, separator and suffix will increase the record name length.

-### Accept DAG name format / DAG format subpattern
+### Accept DAG name format
 This defines the DAG name format which can be used for records in this arm.
-Users in a DAG with a name not matching this regular expression (or not in a DAG at all) cannot add records to the arm.
+Users in a DAG with a name not matching the selected format (or not in a DAG at all) cannot add records to the arm.
+Either select a format from the drop-down list, or choose *Custom* and enter a regular expression and subpattern number.
+Note that it is not necessary to enclose regular expressions in delimiters.

 The portion of the DAG name which matches the regular expression will be used in the record name.
 The DAG format subpattern option must be set to an integer can be used to further narrow down the